tkalp/BlockchainDevelopment/CryptoZombies/README.md

 - The notes here walk through some basic and advanced solidity concepts while also touching on some other interesting concepts such as deployment and testing of smart contracts
 - Chainlink is also covered here as an introduction, will need to continue learning about this the concept of Decentralized Oracle Networks
 - The link to this module can be found <a href="https://cryptozombies.io/" target="_blank">here</a>
+- All credit goes to the awesome developers at the <a href="https://loomx.io/">Loom Network</a>